gruntwork-io/docs/docs/pipelines/tutorial/index.md

 cd terraform-aws-ci/modules/ecs-deploy-runner
 ```

-### Step 3c: Build the ecs-deploy-runner and kaniko Docker images
+### Build the ecs-deploy-runner and kaniko Docker images

 This next command is going to perform a Docker build of the `deploy-runner` image.
 You don't need to authenticate to AWS in order to run this command, as the build will happen on your machine.
 We do, however, pass your exported GitHub PAT into the build as a secret, so that the Docker build can fetch private code from `github.com/gruntwork-io`.
 Since we're using BuildKit, the token